 Tips and Best Practices

-• The easiest way to use the Yield Management is to user simple, and easily - setup Yield Sheets.
+• The easiest way to use the Yield Management is to use our simple, and easily - setup Yield Sheets.
 This approach works for the majority of customers who desire to automate pricing, and is included with a Yield management subscription.

 • Group Booking 'hard allocations' affect your occupancy, so be clear that allocating to Groups will affect your rates if 'Yielded' according to Occupancy.
 Some Groups cancel and this can have unintended consequences on occupancy patterns.